Hays CISD to hire more than a dozen school resource officers to comply with new Texas law

 On Monday night, Hays Consolidated Independent School District approved hiring another 15 school resource officers for its campuses to meet the requirements of House Bill 3.
 They'll come from the Hays County Sheriff's Office, which is also currently understaffed.

-Last month, Hays CISD board members unanimously approved a "good cause" exemption, saying there was a lack of available, qualified officers.
+Last month, Hays CISD board members unanimously approved a "good cause" exemption to the law, saying there was a lack of available, qualified officers.

 READ MORE: Hays CISD joins list of districts that can't find enough armed officers to comply with new law